SyndemicsLab/respondpy/README.md

 ## RESPOND

-RESPOND is a model developed by the Syndemics Lab at Boston Medical Center to study the various cost-effectiveness impacts of different treatment options for Substance Use Disorders (SUD).
-While originally built to study Opioid Use Disorder (OUD), RESPOND is a Markov model with the ability to scale to encompass various different treatment options and drug use behaviors.
-This repository adds bindings and helper functions to easily work with SQLite, both for our own analysts and for our web app to utilize.
-The original RESPOND model is written in C++ and can be found [on GitHub](https://github.com/SyndemicsLab/respond).
+RESPOND is a simulation model developed by the Syndemics Lab at Boston Medical Center to study the various cost-effectiveness impacts of different treatment options for substance use disorders (SUD).
+While originally built to study opioid use disorder (OUD), RESPOND is a Markov model with the ability to scale to encompass various drug use behaviors and treatment approaches or venues.
+This repository adds bindings and helper functions to easily work with SQLite.
+The original RESPOND model is written in R and C++ and can be found [on GitHub](https://github.com/SyndemicsLab/respondv1).

 ## Pybind11